YunyuZhang/DS_Project5_Task_Runner/README.md

  6. Run the script by running `./task_runner.sh Task[0-7]`.
 For example, `./task_runner.sh Task0`

  # Notes
- Feel free to copy and modify this file for your personal use. \n Feel free to make comments or put up a PR to improve this script.
+ Feel free to modify the script to meet your specific needs. <br>
+ Feel free to make comments or put up a PR to improve this script.